 Earlier in 2010, on behalf of Alcon, now a division of Novartis, and its licensing partner Kyowa Hakko, Mr. Genderson was lead trial lawyer in Alcon Research, Ltd. v.
 Apotex.
 The case involved Apotex’s attempt to sell a generic version of Alcon’s anti-allergy drug Patanol, which for over a decade was the market leading anti-allergy eye drop with annual sales in excess of $300 million.
 After a bench trial in the Southern District of Indiana, the court ruled in Alcon and Kyowa’s favor on every issue.
 The case is currently on appeal in the Federal Circuit.
 Mr. Genderson also represents Alcon and Kyowa in several other lawsuits involving Patanol, Alcon’s follow-on once-a-day anti-allergy drug Pataday, and its nasal spray Patanase, which contains the same active ingredient as Patanol and Pataday.

 In December 2009, Mr. Genderson was the lead trial lawyer for SenoRx in Hologic v.
 SenoRx in the Northern District of California.
 Hologic had claimed that SenoRx’s radiation balloon brachytherapy device for treating breast cancer infringed three of Hologic’s patents.
 A jury in the Northern District of California invalidated all claims of the two patents that remained at trial and also ruled that SenoRx did not infringe the one patent for which infringement was an issue.
 After the successful jury verdict, trial Judge Ronald M. Whyte commented on the record that “I’ve tried a number of patent cases and this was a real pleasure.
 I thought this was the most professionally handled case from both sides that I’ve seen …”.
-The Federal Circuit reversed the District Court’s ruling on a claim construction issue for one of the patents and the case is now on remand.
+The Federal Circuit reversed the District Court’s ruling on a claim construction issue for one of the patents and the case then settled.

 In 2006, Mr. Genderson first chaired for Bayer the trial of Bayer AG v.
 Dr. Reddy’s in the District of Delaware.
 This was an ANDA (Abbreviated New Drug Application) suit involving the antibacterial drug Avelox, whose annual U.S. sales exceed $300 million.
 The District of Delaware Court ruled in favor of Bayer on all issues, rejecting Reddy’s claim that the two Bayer patents in suit were invalid and unenforceable.